miranda007/ATD2.0/README.md

 AutoDVD2

 ## Author
-Xinwen Zheng
+Hongli Du; Jerome Lon; Xinwen Zheng

 ## Email
 1602371546@qq.com

 # Introduction
-AutoDVD2, which is also abbreviated as ATD2.0, is a Linux-based command-line-driven tool for automating the construction of DNA vaccines.
+AutoDVD2 is a Linux-based command-line-driven tool for automating the construction of DNA vaccines.
 AutoDVD2 can quickly construct DNA vaccine plasmids that can express conserved linear B cell epitopes.
 AutoDVD2 follows the basic construction framework of AutoDVD, but has improved the amino acid conservation analysis, antigen epitope screening and codon optimization.
 Both AutoDVD conservative analysis and codon optimization need to be connected to the Internet to capture the results of web page analysis.
 AutoDVD2 uses a new set of algorithms without networking, which greatly improves the stability and speed of the software.It integrates automated methods into an easy-to-use tool to assist researchers without programming skills.

 The main functions of the software are as follows:
 1. Linear B cell epitope screening